cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

 Committing, pushing and pulling in Eclipse
 ------------------------------------------

-Git and Subversion differ in a lot of ways, and one of the biggest is in how they handle committing changes.
+Git differs from the previous repository software of music21 (subversion/SVN) in a lot of ways, and one of the biggest is in how each handles committing changes.

 In SVN, making a commit both updates the history in your local copy of the repository and sends those changes up to the central server for that